Jenny Schmidgall-Potter: Boston Blades

 In the summer of 2014, Potter was selected in the first round of the 2014 CWHL Draft to the Boston Blades.
 She played less than a full season for the Blades, while juggling coaching duties at Trinity College.

 Coaching career

-In the summer of 2013 she was named head coach of the women's hockey team at Trinity College and retained that position for two seasons.
+In the summer of 2013 she was named head coach of the women's hockey team at Trinity College and remained in that position for two seasons.

 NCAA

 In spring 2015, Potter was named the third head coach in the history of the Ohio State Buckeyes women's ice hockey program, replacing Nate Hanrahan.
 She was released from the program in August 2016.